frozzitch/Modified-Adafruit-Python-oled-driver-for-SSD1309-1306/README.md

 # Modified-Adafruit-Python-oled-driver-for-SSD1309-1306
 I had troube using Adafruit SSD1306 driver for my project with SSD1309 so I modified it to work with this display.
 Display was little bit messy with low brightness.
-To avoid this its necessary to edit Initialization and Write sections.
+To avoid this its necessary to edit Initialization and Show sections.
 I hope this will help someone facing same problem.

 ONLY WORK WITH I2C